IdrisGit/MarkUp/README.md

-# React-NoteTaker
+# MarkUp: Notes Simplified

-React-NoteTaker is a simple note-taking application built with React.
+MarkUp is a simple note-taking application built with React.
 It provides a user-friendly interface for creating and managing notes, with support for Markdown formatting.

 ## Table of contents